karimarous/Getting_started_with_Terraform_and_AWS_FR/lab02/README.md

 }
 ```

-2.2 Replace "karim" with "your_name"
+Note: Replace "karim" with "your_name"

-2.3 Run the following commands
+2.2 Run the following commands
 ```
 terraform apply
 ```

-2.4 Type "yes"
+2.3 Type "yes"